Free or reduced rate European train travel: An amazing perk if you work for a UK train company!

 -

-The normal supplements apply for seat reservations, couchettes or sleepers, as they would with a normal ticket or railpass holder.
-It's compulsory to reserve and pay supplements for some trains, the arrangements and cost for particular train types are broadly similar (perhaps 90% similar) to those for InterRail pass holders, so see the country by country guide on the InterRail page.
+The normal fees apply for seat reservations, couchettes or sleepers, as for a normal ticket holder.
+It's compulsory to reserve and pay supplements for some trains, the arrangements and cost for particular train types are broadly similar (perhaps 80% similar) to those for Interrail pass holders, see the country by country guide on the Interrail page and treat it as a rough guide.
+Italy is an exception, where special fares apply for staff.

 -

-More information, and to read up on the small print...
+More information, a discussion forum & to read up on the small print

 -

 I've simplified things a bit In the explanation above.
-The place to read up on the details is at the ATOC website, in this document: www.atoc.org/clientfiles/File/RSTDocuments/SRLS034_0410_TOCNE.pdf, starting towards the bottom of page 6 'Travel facilities on Foreign Undertakings'.
+The place to read up on the details is at the ATOC/Rail Delivery Group website, www.raildeliverygroup.com/rst.html.

 -